-Under federal and state law, HCAOG is not required to pay exempt employees for any hours worked over 40 in a workweek.
+Under federal and state law, HCAOG is not required to pay exempt employees for any hours worked over 40 in a work week.
 The law recognizes that exempt employees are expected to work more than 40 hours on an as-needed basis due to their higher level of responsibility and pay compared to non-exempt employees.
-HCAOG's exempt employees will receive 80 hours of Administrative Leave per fiscal year.
+HCAOG's exempt employees will receive administrative leave per Policy #305.